Looking for a tasty midweek dinner option? Try cooking up our Bombay-Style Lamb Curry with Potatoes in just 20 minutes for a balanced and tasty meal.

 a) Fill and boil your kettle and fill a large saucepan with the boiling water. on high heat. b) Meanwhile, chop the potato into 2cm chunks (no need to peel) and add to the saucepan with half the turmeric and 0.5 tsp of salt. c) Cook until you can easily slip a knife through, 12-15 mins, then drain in a colander. d) When cooked, return to the pan (off the heat).
 Keep warm with the lid on.

-a) Stir the shallot and green beans into the lamb and cook until starting to soften, 2-3 mins.
+a) Drain any excess lamb fat, then stir the shallot and green beans into the lamb and cook until starting to soften, 2-3 mins.
 TIP: Add a drizzle of oil if the pan looks dry. b) Stir in the easy ginger, mild curry powder, remaining turmeric, a pinch of chilli (careful - you can always add more later!) and the tomatoes. c) Cook for a minute before stirring in the water (see ingredients for amount).

 a) Season the lamb to taste with salt, pepper and a pinch more chilli if needed. b) Stir the nigella seeds through the drained potatoes.